Kate Middleton Is a Comforting Mom During Children's Hospital Visit

 As a future mother of three, the expectant Duchess of Cambridge let her maternal instincts shine through during a visit to the Great Ormond Street Hospital in London on Wednesday, where she was slated to officially open the Mittal Children's Medical Center.

 In typical fashion, the down-to-earth mama was greeted by onlookers as she arrived at the hospital donning a ruffled red Boden coat.
 The royal beamed as she spoke with 9-year-old Ava Watt, who has Cystic fibrosis.
-The youngster presented Middleton with two sweet teddy bears, which the duchess happily accepted for her son Prince George and daughter Princess Charlotte.
+The youngster presented Middleton with a sweet teddy bear, which the duchess happily accepted.

 It's been wonderful to meet so many families and young people.
 I've been so inspired by their bravery and courage at such a difficult time. - HRH— Kensington Palace (@KensingtonRoyal) January 17, 2018